-Unitil's subsidiaries conduct a portion of their operations in leased facilities and also lease some of their vehicles, machinery and office equipment under both capital and operating lease arrangements.
+Unitil's subsidiaries lease some of their vehicles, machinery and office equipment under both capital and operating lease arrangements.

-Total rental expense under operating leases charged to operations for the years ended December 31, 2018, 2017 and 2016 amounted to \$2.2 million, \$2.0 million and \$1.8 million respectively.
+Total rental expense under operating leases charged to operations for the years ended December 31, 2019, 2018 and 2017 amounted to \$1.4 million, \$2.2 million and \$2.0 million respectively.